-“To be frank,” he says, “I use Northland Bionic® Walleye Braid most of the time, with most presentations,” he says.
+“To be frank,” he says, “I use Northland braid most of the time, with most presentations,” he says.
 “A braided line’s sensitivity is foremost, so whether I’m casting long distances, or pitching-and-ripping a jig, I like how it transmits everything to the rod-tip.
-I can easily feel every rock, weed tip or strike, and because of its low-stretch, the hook set is instantaneous.”
+I can easily feel every rock, weed tip, or strike, and because of its low stretch, the hook set is instantaneous.”

 A 6-pound braid mainline, with a 10- to 12-pound fluoro leader is Roach’s standard set-up.
-“In lakes that are infested with zebra mussels, though, I up size to 8-pound braided line and up to a 14-pound leader,” he says.
+“In lakes that are infested with zebra mussels, though, I upsize to the 8-pound braided line and up to a 14-pound leader,” he says.
 “It stands up much better to the abuse.”

 Monofilament isn’t completely off the angler’s radar screen, however.
-“I like Bionic® Walleye Line when I’m fishing a slip bobber because it slides through the float so much easier,” he says.
+“I like monofilament line when I’m fishing a slip bobber because it slides through the float so much easier,” he says.
 “It’s also the way to go when you’re pulling spinners and have the rods in holders.
 When a walleye strikes, mono allows the rod to load up more.”

 Mono also outperforms braid in shallow water, or when walleyes tend to slash at a bait, he says.
 Its stretchability offers some forgiveness when the fish are non-committal.